About

 Some words about my work

-My image capture methods have evolved somewhat and, are still a work in progress.
-I have always been drawn to a less spontaneous approach.
-Lugging around a sturdy tripod where possible is not everyone’s cup of tea, I know, but for me, taking the time to visualise a scene, then anchoring the tripod legs into the earth, has allowed more freedom of expression.
+My image capture methods have evolved, and are still a work in progress, having been drawn to a less spontaneous approach.
+Lugging around a large sturdy tripod where possible is not everyone’s idea of fun..
+I know, but for me, taking the time to visualise a scene, then anchoring the tripod legs into the earth, has allowed more freedom of expression.

-Many images I now make, also have deliberate camera movements, producing a more abstract painterly effect.
-Anchoring the camera has also allowed me to explore image focus stacking methods, both in the field, and studio, expanding my image making opportunities.
+Many images I now make, also have deliberate camera movements or ICM, producing a more abstract painterly effect.
+Anchoring the camera has also allowed me to explore image focus stacking methods, both in the field, and studio, further expanding my image making opportunities.

 I was not an early advocate of digital imaging, digital anything in fact… but the industry moved quickly and invested heavily in digital technology, so I guess I was carried along for the ride, leaving the film process behind.

-More recently, my trustworthy Nikon digital camera bodies, and a couple of buttery smooth Zeiss manual focus lenses have been gathering a little dust, as my appreciation and user understanding grows for the Hasselblad X1D camera system, and beautiful Hasselblad leaf shutter lenses.
+My trustworthy Nikon digital camera bodies, and buttery smooth Zeiss manual focus lenses, have more recently been gathering a little dust, as my appreciation and user understanding grows for the Hasselblad X1D camera system, it’s leaf shutter prime lenses, and also the Olympus OM-1 and OM Systems or Leica Panasonic lenses for bringing wildlife and nature shots closer to the viewer.

-I hope you enjoy my more recent images; I have certainly enjoyed capturing them.
+I hope you enjoy viewing my images; I have certainly enjoyed the challenge of capturing them.

 — Greg